Kami/libcloud-drivers/docs/getting_started.md

 ================

-Once you've downloaded, installed, and configured the necessary dependencies, you should be able to use the StratusLab driver like you'd use any other Libcloud driver.
+Once you've downloaded, installed, and configured the necessary dependencies, you are ready to start using the driver.

 From the Python interactive shell do the following: